 Layers act as an optical illusion for creating dimension on fine hair.
 For this style, there should be little space between the first face-framing layers and the long sides of the layered fringe.

 12. Thick Layered Bangs

 We often see layers work on thin hair, but they can help thick hair just as much.
-On this style, layers keep hair from feeling bulky and instead create beautiful movement that opens up the face.
-Bangs should be cut on an angle to feed into the layers.
+In this style, layers keep hair from feeling bulky and create a beautiful movement that opens up the face.
+Bangs should be cut at an angle to feed into the layers.

 13. Layered Bangs for Women Over 50

 We love layers for bringing a youthful effect to mature women.
 These bangs are cut rather straight across the forehead but grow into longer layers that frame the face and emphasize any fullness on the apples of the cheeks.

 14. Middle Part Layered Bangs

 Similar to French bangs, this long-center part style is always sexy.
 It’s a no-go, however, for long face shapes, as the middle part elongates the face.
 As for the rest of the hair, face-framing layers are ideal but long, sleek styles work just as well.